Pylons/deform/docs/serialization.rst

 renderings) make use of :term:`Peppercorn` *structure markers*.

-Peppercorn is a library that is used by Deform; it allows Deform to treat a the :term:`form controls` in an HTML form submission as a *stream* instead of a flat mapping of name to value.
+Peppercorn is a library that is used by Deform; it allows Deform to treat the :term:`form controls` in an HTML form submission as a *stream* instead of a flat mapping of name to value.
 To do so, it uses hidden form elements to denote structure.